webauthz/handbook/README.md

 * Authorization Server (a website that authenticates the user and manages access to a resource)
 * Resource Owner (the user or system authorizing the access)

+The resource server and authorization server could be combined into a single entity, or they could be separate.
+It is possible for an authorization server to work with multiple resource servers.
+Applications only need to know the URL of the resource they will access, and they will discover the authorization server via the Webauthz protocol.

 This is the setup sequence which can be done just once, or as needed, between an application and a resource server: